chauvinSimon/hmm_for_autonomous_driving/README.md

 - Similar to Naive Bayes classifier, HMM tries to predict which class generated the new observed example.

 Why are HMMs Generative Models?

+It is possible to **generate** a sequence of observation from the HMM model (= **Sampling**)
+- 1- first, sample an initial state
+- 2- then, for t=2 until t=T, sample two quantities:
+	- sample a new state (based on the transition model)
+	- sample an observation for this state (based on the emission model)
+- Another option it to first generate a state sequence (based on the transition model).
+Then sample for each state sample its observation (using the emission model)

 - 1- During training, the goal is to estimate parameters of **P(`X|Y`)**, **P(`Y`)**
 	- Our model explicitly describes the prior distribution on states, not just the conditional distribution of the observation given the current state